Brandon Hagel Game Preview: Lightning vs. Stars

 Hagel Stats vs. the Stars

-- The Stars have given up 60 goals in total (2.9 per game), the eighth-fewest allowed in the NHL.
+- The Stars have conceded 61 goals in total (2.8 per game), which ranks seventh in the league for fewest goals allowed.

 |2023-2024 Season